DracoBlue/Craur/README.md

 ## Changelog

+- 1.0-dev
+  - throw fatal error in case of failed assertion or an exception
 - 1.0.0 (2012/03/05)
   - added lots of phpdoc
   - Makefile uses ./run_tests.sh wrapper, to fail properly if one of the tests fails